Luise Amtsberg: Political career

 From 2009 to 2012 Amtsberg was a member of the State Parliament of Schleswig-Holstein, where she served as her parliamentary group's spokesperson on refugees and Neo-Nazism.
 From 2012 to 2013, she served as chairwoman of the Kiel Greens.

-In the 2013 elections, Amtsberg was elected into the Bundestag for the Green Party in Schleswig-Holstein.
+In the 2013 elections, Amtsberg was elected into the Bundestag for the Green Party in Schleswig-Holstein via the party list, after being defeated in the constituency of Kiel with 10.0% of the vote.
 In parliament, she has been a member of the Committee on Internal Affairs since 2014.
 In this capacity, she is also her parliamentary group's spokesperson on refugees.
 From 2014 until 2017, she also served on the Committee on Petitions.
-In 2017, she ran again on list position 1 and as a direct candidate in the constituency of Kiel 5 and was re-elected.
+In 2017, she ran again on the Green Party list in Schleswig-Holstein and was re-elected while receiving 14.3% of the vote in Kiel and being defeated.

 In addition to her committee assignments, Amtsberg has been part of the German delegation to the Parliamentary Assembly of the Council of Europe since 2014.
 She has served as deputy chairwoman of the German-Turkish Parliamentary Friendship Group (since 2018) and the Parliamentary Friendship Group for Relations with Arabic-Speaking States in the Middle East, which is in charge of maintaining inter-parliamentary relations with Bahrain, Iraq, Yemen, Jordan, Qatar, Kuwait, Lebanon, Oman, Saudi Arabia, Syria, United Arab Emirates, and the Palestinian territories (2013–2017).
 She is also a member of the German-Egyptian Parliamentary Friendship Group and the Parliamentary Friendship Group for Relations with the Maghreb States.

 In December 2014, Amtsberg and Katrin Göring-Eckardt visited the Zaatari refugee camp in Jordan to learn more about the plight of Syrians fleeing the violence in the ongoing Syrian civil war that erupted in 2011.

 Under the umbrella of the German Parliaments' godparenthood program for human rights activists, Amtsberg has been raising awareness for the work of persecuted dissidents Narges Mohammadi of Iran, Günal Kurşun of Turkey, and Issa Amro of Palestine.

 In the negotiations to form a so-called traffic light coalition of the Social Democratic Party (SPD), the Green Party and the Free Democrats (FDP) following the 2021 German elections, Amtsberg led her party's delegation in the working group on migration and integration; the co-chairs from the other parties were Boris Pistorius and Joachim Stamp.

+After having contested the seat of Kiel in 2013, 2017 and 2021 without getting elected, Amtsberg finally won the seat with 26.0% of the vote in the 2025 election.